 Mr. Clark goes on to explain the plot so far, to help choose the best actors for the roles.

 “Yesterday, we introduced the sailors, incompetent and drunk, causing the shipwreck of the King of Naples, his family and followers.
-Today we’ll cast Prospero, the deposed Duke of Milan, his daughter, Miranda, stranded with her father since she was three, twelve years ago; Ariel, a spirit who, rescued by Prospero from an evil witch, is beholden to Prospero; and, Caliban, a deformed slave and son of the Island’s witch Sycorax, impressed into service to Prospero.
+Today we’ll cast Prospero, the deposed Duke of Milan, his daughter, Miranda, stranded with her father since she was three, twelve years ago; Ariel, a spirit, rescued by Prospero from an evil witch, who is beholden to Prospero; and, Caliban, a deformed slave and son of the Island’s witch Sycorax, impressed into service to Prospero.
 Ariel has caused the shipwreck by creating the Tempest.”

 Hippie asks me who to cast for the four roles.

 “Grant will never be the slave, so cast him as Prospero.
 Robby will love being the rebellious slave.
 Jack can be the spirit, Ariel.
 Ask Kimberly to be the young daughter, Miranda.”